 Not long after the borehole camera began pinpointing downhole problems, the common problem of sand infiltration next caught Mr. Laval’s attention.
 By mid-1950, Laval had developed and proven the concept of a centrifugal-action filter, capable of removing sand from water before it entered the pump, thereby protecting the pump from excessive wear and premature loss of performance.
 Today, that product is the core of a full range of filtration systems from water and process liquids in applications around the globe under the name of LAKOS.

 Shifting from the service business to the manufacturing side, Laval’s son (Claude Laval III) began packaging borehole camera van systems for sale to pump installers, drillers and contractors around the world.
-It was at this time that the well camera was also applied for the inspection of horizontal pipelines (i.e. sewers, water lines, etc.), leading to further market expansion and company growth.
+It was at this point in time that the well camera started being used for the inspection of horizontal pipelines (i.e. sewers, water lines, etc.), leading to further market expansion and company growth.

 Technology led the way to further developments with the well camera, beginning in the 1960s when the stereoscopic slides gave way to live video (in black and white), in large part because of the breakthrough with small diameter, steel-armored cables, capable of handling power, video signals and the weight of the camera.
 Improved electronic designs and reduced componentry continued to shave the size and weight of the camera for use in wells as small as 6 inches I.D. and to depths of up to 10,000 feet.

-The basic well camera also underwent some changes when, in the late 1980s, Laval engineers developed a variety of techniques for not only viewing directly downhole, but also a side-view within a water well.
-Ultimately, a borehole camera was created that could do both with the simple flip of a switch on the above-ground control panel.
+At this time, the basic well camera also underwent changes when Laval engineers developed a variety of techniques for not only viewing directly downhole, but also through a side-view window within a water well.
+Ultimately, a borehole camera was created that could view both down-view and side-view with the simple flip of a switch on the above-ground control panel.
 This and other accessories have paved the way for expanded services, improved information-gathering capabilities, and increased professionalism by the operators of well camera systems.

-Today, the technology allows for Laval borehole video systems to reach new levels of sophistication, such as the package which is fully contained on portable cart system capable of full-color video to depths of 1,300 feet for remote water well inspection needs.
+Today, the technology allows for Laval borehole video systems to reach new levels of sophistication, such as the package that comes fully contained on a portable cart system capable of full-color video up to depths of 1,300 feet for remote water well inspection needs.
 Geophysical logging and other diagnostic tools for the water well and borehole industry are also now increasingly interrelated with downhole video technology, leading to even greater knowledge and problem-solving.